Raak High Chaparral pendant lamp B-1052 – 1968 catalogue picture

 Designer: To be appraised.

-Other versions: The Raak High Chaparral pendant lamp exists as a wall lamp, outdoor wall lamp and flush mount.
-The wall lamp was made with several different wall mounts over time.
+Other versions: The Raak High Chaparral pendant lamp also exists as a wall lamp, outdoor wall lamp and flush mount.
+Over time, the wall lamp was made with several different wall mounts.

-The Raak High Chaparral was made for a long time.
-You find it with labels from Raak, Amsterdam and Raak, Aalsmeer.
-The company was first located at the Prinsengracht 777 in Amsterdam.
-After the company was sold to ITT in 1974 it moved to Aalsmeer.
-This one is labeled Aalsmeer.
+The Raak High Chaparral remained in production for many years.
+It can be found with labels marked Raak, Amsterdam and Raak, Aalsmeer.
+The company was originally located at Prinsengracht 777 in Amsterdam.
+After Raak was sold to ITT in 1974, the company moved to Aalsmeer.
+This example is labelled Aalsmeer.

-The designer is not mentioned in the catalogues, unfortunately.
-But the design is very similar with the droplet lamps from Florence, Italy.
-You find them everywhere in the streets and houses.
-The Targetti Sankey company, also from Florence made several lamps in this style.
-A chandelier can be found over here.
-A table lamp over here.
+Unfortunately, the designer is not mentioned in the catalogues.
+The design is, however, very reminiscent of the florentine droplet lamps associated with Florence, Italy. a style that can still be seen everywhere there, both in the streets and in private houses.
+The company Targetti Sankey, also based in Florence, produced several lamps in a similar style.
+A chandelier can be found here.
+A table lamp can be found here.

 Other names

-The first name of this pendant lamp is High Chapparal.
-In 1972 it became Troubadour.
-In the 1978 catalogue it is named Saloon.
-Crinoline was the last name used in the 1982 catalogue.
+The first name used for this pendant lamp was High Chaparral.
+In 1972, it was renamed Troubadour.
+In the 1978 catalogue, it appears as Saloon.
+The last name used was Crinoline, as seen in the 1982 catalogue.

 Raak